Mongolian language: Writing systems

 Mongolian has been written in a variety of alphabets, making it a language with one of the largest number of scripts used historically.
 The earliest stages of Mongolian (Xianbei, Wuhuan languages) may have used an indigenous runic script as indicated by Chinese sources.
 The Khitan large script adopted in 920 CE is an early Mongol (or according to some, para-Mongolic) script.

-The traditional Mongolian script was first adopted by Temüjin in 1204, who recognized the need to represent his own people's language.
+The traditional Mongolian script was first adopted by Genghis Khan in 1204, who recognized the need to represent his own people's language.
 It developed from the Uyghur script when several members of the Uyghur elite who were brought into the Mongol confederation early on shared their knowledge of their written language with the Mongol imperial clan.
 Among the Uyghurs sharing that knowledge were Tata-tonga (塔塔統阿), Bilge Buqa (比俚伽普華), Kara Igach Buyruk (哈剌亦哈赤北魯), and Mengsus (孟速思).
 From that time, the script underwent some minor disambiguations and supplementation.

 Between 1930 and 1932, a short-lived attempt was made to introduce the Latin script in the Mongolian state.
 In 1941, the Latin alphabet was adopted, though it lasted only two months.

-The Mongolian Cyrillic script was the result of the spreading of Russian influence following the expansion of Russian Empire.
-The establishment of Soviet Union helped the influence continue, and the Cyrillic alphabet was slowly introduced with the effort by Russian/Soviet linguists in collaboration with their Mongolian counterparts.
+The Mongolian Cyrillic script was the result of the spreading of Russian influence following the expansion of the Russian Empire.
+The establishment of the Soviet Union helped the influence continue, and the Cyrillic alphabet was slowly introduced with the effort by Russian/Soviet linguists in collaboration with their Mongolian counterparts.
 It was made mandatory by government decree in 1941.
-It has been argued that the introduction of the Cyrillic script, with its smaller discrepancy between written and spoken form, contributed to the success of the large-scale government literacy campaign, which increased the literacy rate from 17.3% to 73.5% between 1941 and 1950.
+The introduction of the Cyrillic script, with its smaller discrepancy between written and spoken form, contributed to the success of the large-scale government literacy campaign, which increased the literacy rate from 17.3% to 73.5% between 1941 and 1950.
 Earlier government campaigns to eradicate illiteracy, employing the traditional script, had only managed to raise literacy from 3.0% to 17.3% between 1921 and 1940.
 From 1991 to 1994, an attempt at reintroducing the traditional alphabet failed in the face of popular resistance.
 In informal contexts of electronic text production, the use of the Latin alphabet is common.

-In the People's Republic of China, Mongolian is the official language along with Mandarin Chinese in some regions, notably the entire Inner Mongolia Autonomous Region.
+In the People's Republic of China, Mandarin Chinese is the official language along with Mongolian in some regions, notably the entire Inner Mongolia Autonomous Region.
 The traditional alphabet has always been used there, although Cyrillic was considered briefly before the Sino-Soviet split.
 There are two types of written Mongolian used in China: the traditional Mongolian script, which is official among Mongols nationwide, and the Clear Script, used predominantly among Oirats in Xinjiang.

 In March 2020, the Mongolian government announced plans to use both Cyrillic and the traditional Mongolian script in official documents by 2025.